isomorphic-software/smartclient-docs/classes/DateItem.md

 ## Attr: DateItem.startDate

 ### Description
-The minimum date this item is intended to work with.
+Minimum date the selectors will allow the user to pick.
 The default value is January 1st, 10 years before the current year.

-The range specified by this setting and `endDate` must be enforced via a [dateRange validator](FormItem.md#attr-formitemvalidators).
-By default, a client-only validator is [automatically generated](#attr-dateitemgeneratevalidator) for you, unless you provide a customized one on this item or an associated [DataSourceField](../reference_2.md#object-datasourcefield).
-Note that changing this attribute after the item is drawn may result in item-validation.

-When [DateItem.useTextField](#attr-dateitemusetextfield) is true, dates are typed in and will be validated as usual, according to settings such as [validateOnChange](FormItem.md#attr-formitemvalidateonchange) and [validateOnExit](FormItem.md#attr-formitemvalidateonexit).

-When `useTextField` is false and the item is using separate [selectors](#attr-dateitemyearselector) for date-parts, validation behavior for rejecting out-of-range dates remains the same.
-However, setting `startDate` and `endDate` will not always prevent the user from temporarily picking invalid values.
+**NOTE:** by design, setting `startDate` and `endDate` will not always prevent the user from picking invalid values.
 In particular:

 *   the set of available days will only be restricted if the start and end dates fall within the same month
 *   the set of available months will only be restricted if the start and end dates fall within the same year

 This is **by design** as it allows the user to set the day, month and year in whatever order is convenient, rather than forcing them to pick in a specific order.

-As when `useTextField` is true, invalid dates are rejected as part of regular item validation, if a validator exists.
+For actual enforcement of a date being in correct range before data is submitted, a [Validator](Validator.md#class-validator) of type "dateRange" should always be declared.

 ### Groups